 Stuffed Peppers with Rice and Mushrooms – Vegetarian Recipe

-Green Peppers are one of those vegetables that taste great raw, or cooked.
-I like all color peppers, green, red, orange, yellow, as a raw vegetable used in salads, or with dips.
-I also would like to share this recipe for peppers served hot, as a main meal, or a side dish.
-Peppers, like cabbage rolls, may be stuffed with meat, or vegetable stuffing, so I selected the vegetable stuffing for this recipe.
+I also would like to share this recipe for peppers served hot, as a main course, or as a side dish.
+Peppers, like cabbage rolls, may be stuffed with meat, or vegetable stuffing, so I selected the rice/mushroom stuffing for this recipe.

 - 4 green peppers

 - 3 Tbs. onions, chopped

 - 2 Tbs. canola oil, or vegetable oil